 \begin{eg} We consider the $n=1$ case again with critical points $x,y$, but this time we assume there is no finite pole.
-Thus the corresponding rational function is a polynomial, and we will see that its real locus consists of two curves that start from $x$ and $y$ and merge at infinity.
-According to Theorem \ref{NV CWI} we set
+Note this does \textit{not} fall into the framework of the results of this paper but we include it anyway.
+Since there is no pole the corresponding rational function is a polynomial, and we will see that its real locus consists of two curves that start from $x$ and $y$ and merge at infinity.
+According to Theorem \ref{thm: Z} we set

 For simplicity, set $\mu(t) = \nu(t) \equiv 1/4$ and assume $x \le y$.
 Then the Loewner dynamics are

 Solving the system of ODEs, we find the solutions $x_t$ and $y_t$ are